-Garry G. Mathiason is Chairman of the Board at Littler Mendelson, resident in the San Francisco office.
+Garry is a senior class action litigator and strategist at Littler Mendelson, resident in the San Francisco office.
 He has personally supervised the firm's attorneys on more than 1,000 employment and labor litigation matters and currently defends employers in complex wage and hour, and discrimination class action cases.
-He also represents clients in arbitration, mediation, and collective bargaining and offers advice on:
+He also represents clients before the National Labor Relations Board (NLRB), in arbitration, mediation, and collective bargaining and offers advice on:

 - Discrimination issues